Here is the updated 2020 edition of the top five largest ever LEGO sets…

 While the Taj Mahal might have spent some time holding the highest piece count of all time, it was eclipsed in every other way by this 5,197 masterpiece that launched in 2007.
 More than any other product from the LEGO Group, this is the set is responsible for launching the LEGO aftermarket from the exclusive domain of hobbyists into a bona fide area for investors.

-Any cliched article claiming that LEGO sets are worth more than gold, uses an image of this set.
+Any cliched article claiming that LEGO sets are worth more than gold uses an image of this set.
 Its astronomical aftermarket price is hard to comprehend, especially for a sealed copy.
-It is probably is no small part that that very appreciation is what fans have to thank for the release of the updated 75192 Millennium Falcon, that shows how a decade of patience can sometimes pay off.
+It is probably is no small part that that very appreciation is what fans have to thank for the release of the updated 75192 Millennium Falcon, which shows how a decade of patience can sometimes pay off.

 The Taj Mahal took the LEGO collecting world by surprise when it was released back in 2008.
 The LEGO Group had been releasing larger models and even a few based on landmarks since the early 2000s, but this was something new.
 It was such an unbelievable departure in terms of piece count – nothing released before came close, aside from 10179 Millennium Falcon.

 10143 Death Star from 2005, the second place slot holder before this release, was outdone to the tune of over 2,000 pieces.
 This was part of a new class of sets, occasionally released, with piece counts closing in on 6,000.
 Until the release of 75192 Millennium Falcon, this set spent ten years holding the title of the largest ever LEGO set.
 Luckily for fans who dreamt of owning this landmark, it was re-released as LEGO Creator Expert 10256 Taj Mahal on November 27, 2017, with a piece count of 5,923.
 The additional piece that was added to the set is a brick separator.